-Stylist Angelica Arvizu from Arlington, TX specializes in vivid colors and alt hairstyles.
+Stylist Angelica Arvizu from Arlington, TX, specializes in vivid colors and alt hairstyles.
 According to Arvizu, the wolf cuts are meant to look rugged and distressed.
-Ladies can syle it with their personal touch.
+Ladies can style it with their personal touch.

-“This shagged mullet hairstyle is amazing on the alt community.
+“Long wolf cuts are a shagged mullet hairstyle that is amazing for the alt community.
 They can display that angsty style with their hair, clothes, and makeup,” she shares.

-Unlike neat haircuts, the blended layering creates a fun and dramatic look.
-It brings out a lot of layers, volume, and texture to tresses using a razor and thinning shears.
+Unlike neat haircuts, blended layering creates a fun and dramatic look.
+It brings many layers, volume, and texture to tresses using razors and thinning shears.
 If you’re up for this idea, go for it!

 Arvizu’s #1 tip is to invest in a good texturizing spray.
 She points out that “not everything has to be slicked down and boring.”

-Otherwise, if a heavily layered cut somehow scares you, don’t opt for this one.
+Otherwise, opt for something else if a heavily layered cut somehow scares you.

 When seeking advice from your hairstylist, don’t forget to ask how to style your hair, especially the bangs.

-“The bangs are what pulls the entire look together,” Arvizu explains.
+“The bangs pull the entire look together,” Arvizu explains.
 Knowing the steps and techniques is crucial to recreating the style at home.

 Are you ready for such a dramatic hair trend?
 Here are the photos of the most popular wolf cuts for long hair!